Luis Enrique turns stars into a fighting unit

 Luis Enrique has fundamentally changed Paris Saint-Germain.
-Without the former superstars, the Spaniard has formed a team that will be aiming to win its second Champions League title in a row on Saturday.
+Without the former superstars, the Spaniard has formed a team that is aiming to win its second Champions League title in a row on Saturday.

 Nasser Al-Khelaifi knew exactly who he owed the first laudation to after the final in Munich at the beginning of the month.
-The Qatari, who has been at the helm of the new Paris Saint-Germain, which has been very rich since 2011, spoke of Luis Enrique: "His appointment was my best decision in the last 15 years.
+The Qatari, who has been at the helm of the new Paris Saint-Germain since its inception in 2011, spoke of Luis Enrique: "His appointment was my best decision in the last 15 years.
 He is a fantastic coach, the best coach in the world, and also a great person."

 In the 90 minutes before the interview, Al-Khelaifi, beaming with joy, had watched his team neutralize Bayern Munich, who had been so impressive this season, in a tactically skilful and combative manner in the Munich Arena.
 A week on from the 5-4 win, PSG adopted a more cautious style of play and showed great intelligence to secure the draw they needed.
 The PSG boss, who has seen various costly Parisian versions fall apart at key moments in the Champions League, was able to note: "The players showed they are warriors and fight together."